Illegal, unreported and unregulated fishing: IUU fishing in the Mediterranean Sea

-The GFCM evaluated that the situation could be recovered after the elimination of IUU activities, even though a complete solution to the problem seems difficult.
 The GFCM aims to develop an international surveillance system involving the collaboration of actors in the Mediterranean to guarantee adherence to fisheries rules.
 Among the measures taken under the GFCM are frequent inspections carried out by the European Fisheries Control Agency (EFCA) with the support of Algeria, Albania, Bosnia and Herzegovina, Montenegro, Libya and Tunisia.
-Already in 2004 the GFCM worked together with the FAO in a first workshop concerning the issue of IUU fishing in the Mediterranean, proposing a clarification of positive and negative vessels as a first step in the fight against criminals.
+In 2004 the GFCM worked together with the FAO in a first workshop concerning the issue of IUU fishing in the Mediterranean, proposing a clarification of positive and negative vessels as a first step in the fight against criminals.

 Despite the efforts of the GFCM and the FAO still remains a general lack of political will in addressing the issue.
 Fisheries management in the Mediterranean has harmonization problems in a heterogeneous political framework.
 Croatia, Cyprus, France, Greece, Malta, Italy, Slovenia, and Spain are EU member states and must adapt to European policies.
 Since 2010 the EU has imposed to its members to import in the markets only from legal sources.
 Other Mediterranean countries follow their own regulations.
 All of them remain under the authority of the GFCM, as the organization that can address IUU fishing in the Mediterranean as a whole.
 In 2006 the EU established a ban on trawling under the European Regulation on Mediterranean fishing in those Natura 2000 areas dedicated to the protection of habitats threatened by bottom fishing, such as seagrass beds and coralligenous habitats.
 However still today the sites are not fully protected, and the ban is not properly implemented in the Mediterranean.